clinaresl/ksearch/domains/README.md

   - **K0**: Brute-force K* search algorithm
   - **K**: Informed K* search algorithm

-* `--file`: file with the description of the test set to solve.
+* `--file`: File with the description of the test set to solve.
 Details might be different among solvers but, in general, they consist of several lines with each line describing a different task with the format: `<id> <start state>`.
   The identifier is always given as a number, and the representation of the start state depends on the specific solver.

-* `--variant`: all domains provide, at least, two different variants.
+* `--variant`: All domains provide, at least, two different variants.
 One considers all edge costs to be the same and always equal to one.
 Other variants might be given for implementing arbitrary cost domains with null-cost edges or not.

-* `--k`: basically, this flag expects the number of paths to compute, e.g., `--k 1000` would request the computation of one thousand shortest paths.
+* `--k`: Basically, this flag expects the number of paths to compute, e.g., `--k 1000` would request the computation of one thousand shortest paths.
 However, it can be used also to automate experiments and thus, to provide an arbitrary collection of *k* values.
 A *full specification* consists of a semicolon